• Skip to primary navigation

 This is the order and leadership you need to have with your dogs.
 Your dogs do not fight each other if they have a problem.
 They come to you.
 This is something we work on in training!

 At the same time, an owner is responsible to manage their two dogs.
 This means not allowing the dogs to have the opportunity to fight by being aware of "hot spots" and triggers around the house.
-Management without any training or intervention can fail, but is possible.
+Management without any training or intervention can fail, but change is possible!

 My dogs are fighting all of the sudden